Robby Reyna:

 “Whatever you believe the impact of your donations will be, the reality will probably surpass your greatest hopes.”

-When Robby Reyna took Calculus 3 and Physics 1 at the University of Houston for his B.A. in geology and geophysics, it was his second time.
-The first time he took them in engineering school, he failed one and barely passed the other.
+When Robby Reyna took Calculus III and Physics I at the University of Houston for his B.A. in geology and geophysics, it was his second time.
+The first time he approached the courses was in engineering school, and he failed one class and barely passed the other.
 This time, he passed both.

 He explains the difference between these experiences.
 "The classes were just as hard here at UH, but I have a better grasp on why I'm taking these hard classes.
 I've learned that when there is a why, I can figure out how to do hard tasks."

-His why is his goal of becoming an environment professional who performs site assessments and remediation.
+His "why" is his goal of becoming an environment professional who performs site assessments and remediation.
 This goal, as well as the financial support he has received, keep him motivated.
-Working in the mailroom of the library, he learned about the scholarships offered through the UH library and applied.
+While working in the mailroom of the library, he learned about scholarships offered through the UH Library and applied.
 He was granted the Kathrine G. McGovern Library Scholarship.

 "I've always had imposter syndrome and felt that I didn't deserve the things I have.
 The scholarship allowed me to take ownership of my education.
 It helped me convince myself that I deserve to be getting my education, and there are other people who feel I deserve it too."